microtrain/bootcamp/01-DevEnvironment/README.md

 # Dev Environment

-In this section you will create a dev environment by
+In the section you will learn:
+* How to a dev enviroment from scratch.
+* Linux basics.
-* Installing Ubuntu Linux
+* How to install Linux software.
-* Installing a full LAMP Stack
+* How to install the LAMP stack.
-* Some basic configuration
-* Install basic development tools
+* The basics of NodeJS and NPM.
+* The basics of Git and GitHub.
+* How to use and SSH key for authentication.

 The goal of this section is to gain an understanding of the  dev environemnt and gain some comfort on a Linux commandline.